sircharleswatson/100-days-of-code/log.md

 **Thoughts**: I checked out the source and it looks super great.
 Building native mobile apps with Vue will be awesome but I ran into some errors that I couldn't solve that prevented the app from running.

 **Link(s) to work**: N/A

+### Day 5: Jan 5, Thursday

+**Today's Progress**: Started working on non-code aspects of my BB app

+**Thoughts**: I didn't really have anything planne dout yet so I need to do that.
+This challenge is all about building a project, so I'm giving myself some leeway to do non-code stuff, as long as it's still towards the project.

+**Link(s) to work**: N/A